neutron-simlab/CrystalScatter/README.md

 © (2023) Forschungszentrum Jülich GmbH, JCNS-1.

 # Used libraries
-The giver version numbers are used during the development and are working.
+The given version numbers are used during the development and are working.
 Other library versions may work too.

 ### mandatory